 I decided to increase the ghost’s size so she was more visible and then saved it:

 You can also use this technique with any image editing software/app that allows layers, or ones which allow you to make stickers more transparent and paste the same sticker on the left and right image and carefully align them – it will look more cardboard cut-out-y though (yes that’s a word, kinda).

-It’s also possible to make ghost stereoviews sequentially with a single camera and four shots, the most important thing is to keep the camera steady on a flat surface (or on a tripod and a slider bar) at all times to ensure it’s in exactly the same position and level when moved and carefully combining them for the ghostly effect.
+It’s also possible to make ghost stereoviews sequentially with a single camera (including a smartphone) and four shots; the most important thing is to keep the camera steady on a flat surface (or on a tripod and a slider bar) at all times to ensure it’s in exactly the same position, and then level when moved, and finally carefully combining them for the ghostly effect.
 Take the first image of the scene without whatever you want to be the ghostly object/person, then take the same image again in exactly the same position but with the added object or ghost.
-Move the camera to the left/right across a flat surface or a slider bar and take the first of the images with the object/person still in position, then for the next and final photo carefully remove the object/person and take your image in exactly the same position.
+Move the camera to the left/right across a flat surface or a slider bar and take the 3rd of the 4 images with the object/person still in position, then for the next and final photo, carefully remove the object/person and take your image in exactly the same position.
 Then, as above, open the left images as two layers in Photoshop, use the first image without the object/person as the first layer and the one with as the second layer.
-Reduce the opacity of the second layer to around 30% or until you feel the object/person is transparent enough to look ghostly, make sure they’re perfectly aligned and then flatten the layers to save the image.
+Reduce the opacity of the second layer to around 30%, or until you feel the object/person is transparent enough to look ghostly, make sure they’re perfectly aligned, and then flatten the layers to save the image.
 Do the same with the two right images.
 Use StereoPhoto Maker to align the left and right images and you have yourself another 3-D ghost!
 A nice pictorial tutorial of this technique by Gordon Au can be found on Instagram.